deepin-community/virt-manager/man/virt-install.rst

 ``accessmode`` or ``mode``
     The access mode for the source directory from the guest OS.
 Only used with QEMU and type=mount.
-Valid modes are 'passthrough' (the default), 'mapped', or 'squash'.
+Valid modes are 'mapped' (the default), 'passthrough', or 'squash'.
 See libvirt domain XML documentation for more info.

 ``source``